ttu/ruuvitag-sensor/README.md

 ### Using different Bluetooth device

 If you have multiple Bluetooth devices installed, a device to be used might not be the default (Linux: hci0).
-The device can be passed with `bt_device` parameter.
+The device can be passed with a `bt_device`-parameter.

 ```python
 from ruuvitag_sensor.ruuvi import RuuviTagSensor